saucelabs/sample-app-web/README.md

     This will build the application, start Chrome and load the website on [http://localhost:3000/](http://localhost:3000/)

 1. Click around - this is the app!
-1. Install [OpenJDK 8](https://adoptopenjdk.net/) for running the end-to-end tests
-1. Install [Google Chrome](https://www.google.com/chrome/) for running the end-to-end tests

 ### Storybook
 This website uses components which can be tested with Storybook.
-To run Storybook execute the following command
+To run Storybook execute the following command:

     npm run storybook